ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 [Haven](https://gethaven.app/) is a privacy-focused mobile app for shopping.
 Haven doesn't know its users' buying history, let them pay in cryptos, and doesn't take cut on the sales.

 #### Torrent tracker hub
-[BitTorrent](https://en.wikipedia.org/wiki/Bittorrent) is a powerful P2P file-sharing technology, but it work better with the help of centralized "trackers" helping users know who has what.
+[BitTorrent](https://en.wikipedia.org/wiki/Bittorrent) is a powerful P2P file-sharing technology, but it works better with the help of centralized "trackers" helping users know who has what.
 Some people tried with some success to decentralize them.
 You can find their working prototype [here](https://github.com/urbanguacamole/torrent-paradise).

 #### COVID-19 tracker
 This dead-simple tracker API lets any IPFS node request the latest data about the COVID-19 pandemics.
 See the code on [GitHub](https://github.com/RTradeLtd/ipcoronafs).